 Long term significance

 This book was not the only influence on educational reform in the 1920s to 1960s period.
 Criticisms of centralisation, the inflexible administration of public education, public examinations and narrow approaches to curricula and pedagogy existed elsewhere.
 Nevertheless the book was a major contribution to reform.
 The endorsement of the exercise by state education departments as well as reformers of various enthusiasms added to its legitimacy and influence.
 Isaac Kandel remained in Australia for a period after the conference, producing a further assessment of problems in Australian and New Zealand education.
-These were publications in 1938 (see Bibliography).
+These were publications in 1938 (see references below).

 The influence of the conference and publication on the Minister of Education, David Drummond, in New South Wales is documented by Godfrey (2004).
 Harold Wyndham, the Director-General of Education who led substantial reform of public education, also in New South Wales in the 1950s and 1960s was a significant organiser of the conference in Sydney.
-The editor of Education for Complete Living, and his assistant, Kenneth Cunningham and William Radford respectively, remained influential figures through the ACER in educational administration and reform for many years.
+The editor of Education for Complete Living, and his assistant, Kenneth Cunningham and William Radford respectively, remained influential figures in educational administration and reform for many years through the ACER.
 It was Radford’s report to the Queensland government in 1970 that led to the end of public examinations in that state.
 (They survived in all others.)
 The NEF itself, its branches and ad hoc committees established after the conference continued to press for reform into and after the 1940s.
 A major aim of the conference and publication was to interest, involve and mobilise the Australian public in matters of educational reform.
 There is evidence of fair success in this aim.